-In general, the term action or motion picture is associating with shooting at sports events.
+In general, action photography is associated with shooting at sports events.
 It is undeniable that capturing participants in sporting events is challenging, but action photography requires more than that.

-The action can be immortalized in the photo in two ways: the first version implies a lower shutter speed and the second is represented by a time of exposure that creates a blur effect and a feeling of movement.
+Action can be immortalized in a photo in two ways: a fast shutter speed to freeze action or a long exposure that creates a blur effect and a feeling of movement.

-Moving the camera in the desired direction is relatively easy if you want to “freeze” the moving object, which can be captured even with lower values of exposure time, generally between 1/250 sec and 1/500 sec.
+Moving the camera in the desired direction is relatively easy if you want to “freeze” the moving object, which can be captured even with lower values of exposure time, generally between 1/250 of a second and 1/500 of a second.
 In the event that the subject is moving at an angle of 45 degrees from the camera, freezing it at the above mentioned values is more difficult.

 One of the most important aspects in action photography is synchronization, which is anticipating the right moment for the photo.
-If the start was made too early, the camera will not capture anything spectacular and if it was made too late, that time is of the utmost importance was missed.
+If you press the shutter too early, the camera will not capture anything spectacular, and if the shutter is pressed too late, you miss the critical moment.

-For these reasons this type of photography is important to know how to anticipate moments of maximum intensity.
-However, you will often not have to wait for a special event to practice your skills because movement can be found everywhere around us.
+For these reasons, it’s important to know how to anticipate moments of maximum intensity by practicing.
+You will often not have to wait for a special event to practice your skills because movement can be found everywhere around us.
 Try practicing on moving vehicles or your children playing at the park.

 If you manage to transpose the viewer into the atmosphere and set the scene your picture will be even more spectacular.